hchiam/learning-a11y/README.md

 - Ctrl+F or Cmd+F for ARIA roles and ARIA attributes in this [Role Data Model](https://www.w3.org/TR/wai-aria/img/rdf_model.svg)
   - On top: ARIA roles.
 Example: `role="checkbox"`.
   - On bottom: ARIA attributes.
 Example: `aria-checked="true"`.
+  - (Note: some roles are "abstract" and can't actually be used in the code.)
 - Only use ARIA roles+attributes if you need to.
 Better to use native built-ins.
 - For modals, you'll likely need to put `role="document"` to wrap the text content like `<p>` etc. when the modal container has `role="dialog"`.
 This is because `role="dialog"` turns some screen readers to application mode (basically inherits `role="application"`), which ignores text that doesn't have `tabindex="0"` set, so you may need `role="document"` to turn those screen readers back to document mode.
 - `role="application"` gives developers more freedom but also more responsibility.
 It turns off most page navigation features, which lets you define custom keyboard logic, but now you might need to re-implement a bunch of things.